marcuswangweihow/FBDD/README.md

 ---
 ## aLMMD Sampling / aLMMD Analysis

-This aLMMD (accelerated Ligand Mobility in Molecular Dynamics) pipeline is inspired by the workflow described in the abstracts and supporting information of **Tan et al.** (2020, 2022).
+This aLMMD (accelerated Ligand-Mapping Molecular Dynamics) pipeline is inspired by the workflow described in the abstracts and supporting information of **Tan et al.** (2020, 2022).

 References: